rdehuyss/showerloop/README.md

    3. the drain valve opens
    4. the recuperation water valve closes
    5. the cold water valve opens
+7. It publish stats (water consumption, water reuse, ...) about your shower to an MQTT broker of your choice
-7. And everything is ready for your next shower!
+8. And everything is ready for your next shower!

 ## Warning
 * This is a work in progress, there will probably still be some bugs in the software